Requirements to Apply for a Real Estate Broker License

 - Continuing education offerings do not satisfy the college-level course requirements for this examination.

 - Members of the California State Bar are statutorily exempt from the college-level course requirements.
 Evidence of admission to practice Law in California must be furnished, such as a photocopy of both sides of a California State Bar membership card.
-However, members of the California State Bar would still need to demonstrate that they have satisfied the two years full-time licensed salesperson experience requirement or have at least two years real estate related experience while practicing law in California.
+However, members of the California State Bar would still need to demonstrate that they have satisfied the two years full-time licensed salesperson experience within the last five years requirement or have at least two years real estate related experience within the last five years while practicing law in California.
 Members of the State Bar of California using equivalent experience should submit a RE 227 Equivalent Experience Verification form outlying this experience along with their broker exam or broker exam/license combination application.

 - Courses must be three semester-units or four quarter-units at the college level.
 Courses must be completed prior to being scheduled for an examination.
 Copies of official transcripts are generally acceptable evidence of completed courses.
 Transcripts of other courses, submitted as equivalent course of study in lieu of the statutory courses, must be accompanied by an official course or catalog description in order to be evaluated.